How to Run Kali Linux From a Bootable USB Drive

 Finally you can select between a torrent, or direct download.
 I've found that it is much faster to complete the download using Bittorrent.
 If torrent traffic is blocked at your location you can use the direct download option which uses HTTP.

-The ISO for BT5 is about 2.6GB in size.
+The ISO file for Kali is about 3GB in size.
 While your waiting for the file to download you can move on to the next step.